bBoxType/Kernkraft/README.md

 For detailed information check the [Kernkraft Wiki](https://github.com/carrois/Kernkraft/wiki).
 There you’ll find the documentation of the tools.

+:fire: Depends on `Vanilla` module to be installed.
+Please install via Glyphs Preferences > Addons > Modules.

 ### Licence:

 Kernkraft is free software.